Skip to content

 • RBAC: Permissions for watching Ingress, Service, and EndpointSlice resources

-• HAProxyTemplateConfig: CRD resource with the default template configuration
+• HAProxyTemplateConfig: CRD resource with the default template configuration, including template libraries for Ingress and Gateway API out of the box

 Verify both components are running: